 - a. describing the likelihood the project would proceed without the grant and explain how the grant will benefit the size and timing of your project.
-If you have already received a SICP grant explain why you need additional funding. - b. justifying the funding amount requested with respect to the scale of the project and intended outcomes. - c. how the project will improve the efficiency and competitiveness of your business.
-Include detail on the commercial viability of the project. - d. the broader economic benefits from your project.
+If you have already received a Defence Global Competitiveness grant, explain why you need additional funding. - b. justifying the funding amount requested with respect to the scale of the project and intended outcomes.